Consolidating your vision to make it reality

 To make all these businesses succeed, the founders first had to inspire people to Separate from the ways they currently bought books, hotel rooms, and taxis.
 Then they needed to convince people to stick with the company through the uncertainty of the Threshold growth stage.
 And finally they needed to Consolidate and align the different elements of their emerging enterprises to create the coherent, evolving brands we know today.

 Amazon and Airbnb both managed this process well: both are now trusted brands.
-But Uber struggled so much with its Consolidation that the founder, Travis Kalanick, was forced to resign from his own company.
+But Uber struggled so much with its Consolidation that its founder, Travis Kalanick, was forced to resign from his own company.

 Consolidation matters.